-Ridge regression is a specialized technique that is used to analyze multiple regression data which is multicollinear in nature.
+Ridge regression is a specialized technique used to analyze multiple regression data that is multicollinear in nature.
 It is a fundamental regularization technique, but it is not used very widely because of the complex science behind it.
 However, it is fairly easy to explore the science behind ridge regression in r if you have an overall idea of the concept of multiple regression.
 Regression stays the same, but in regularization, the way the model coefficients are determined is different.

 The main idea of ridge regression focuses on fitting a new line that does not fit.

 Multicollinearity is a phenomenon in which one predicted value in multiple regression models is linearly predicted with others in order to attain a certain level of accuracy.

 Multicollinearity essentially occurs when there are high correlations between more than two predicted variables.

 You could say that multicollinearity refers to the existence of a correlation between independent variables in modeled data.
 It could cause inaccuracy in the regression coefficient estimates.

 It could even magnify the standard errors in regression coefficients and reduce the efficiency of any t-tests.

 Multicollinearity can cause deceiving results and p-values to be produced, making the model more redundant and reducing the efficiency and reliability of its predictability.